 Have you ever been interested in SOLIDWORKS Simulation but didn't know where to start?
 With such a wide variety of design analysis solutions, Simulation can be an intimidating product for someone newer to the SOLIDWORKS suite of products.Well we here at Alignex have you covered.
-Introducing part 1 of our Getting Started with SOLIDWORKS Simulation series.
-Jump right in and discover just how quickly you can work Simulation into your product development workflow today.
+Introducing part 1 of our Introduction to SOLIDWORKS Simulation series.
+Jump right in and discover just how quickly you can incorporate Simulation into your product development workflow today.

 Hi, my name is Sean, and I'm the Simulation Product Specialist here at Alignex.
 In the upcoming video series, I'm going to be walking you through the basics of setting up and running an FEA study, also known as a simulation.

 Traditional FEA software is intricate and difficult to use, reserved only for the most experienced analysts.
 SOLIDWORKS Simulation is not only simple and intuitive, it can also handle complex simulations with ease.

 But as the old saying goes, garbage in, garbage out, so it's important to understand the basic concepts in order to produce reliable data.
 These videos will provide a foundational knowledge to those that are new to computer aided engineering and help get you pointed in the right direction to successfully completing your first FEA project.